openaq/openaq-fetch/README.md

 ## Installing & Running

-To run the API locally, you will need both [Node.js](https://nodejs.org) and [PostgreSQL](http://www.postgresql.org/) installed.
+To run the API locally, you will need [Node.js](https://nodejs.org) installed.

 Install necessary Node.js packages by running

 `npm install`

-Make sure you have a PostgreSQL database available (with PostGIS extension) and have the DB settings in `knexfile.js`.

 Now you can get started with: